ethereum/EIPs/EIPS/eip-xxxx.md

 Initially proposed in erc track, this EIP is now moved to core track, discussion kept in the same thread as they are related and can be seen as exclusive.

 This is a proposal to add a new opcode, `GETCONTRACT`.
-The `GETCONTRACT` opcode would return the code by it's hash.
+The `GETCONTRACT` opcode would return the address containing the bytecode by it's hash.

 # Motivation